Ynn/selfstar/intro-ipojo.md

 ## iPOJO applications

-An application is made of a number of iPOJO components.
+An application is made of a number of interacting iPOJO components.
 These components are linked at runtime, throuh service interactions, by the execution framework.
 An application can be run when all service dependencies are resolved.

 {note}